VernihoraIvan/VernihoraIvan/README.md

 <p align="center">
   <samp>
     <br>
-    Highly motivated Software Developer with a passion for creating intuitive user interfaces.
-Proficient in modern web technologies such as JavaScript, TypeScript, C/C++, React, Next.js, Redux, and NodeJs.
-I am looking for a challenging opportunity to apply my expertise in a quality-oriented company and contribute to continuous improvement and shared success.
-Eager to learn and adapt to new technologies and best practices in the fast-advancing field of frontend development.
-Currently a student at 42 Berlin – a coding hub and one of the most innovative campuses in the world that is a part of the 42 Network.
+I'm a full-stack developer with a passion for building scalable and performant applications, diving into modern web technologies, and exploring the possibilities of AI integration in apps.
+My tech stack includes TypeScript, React, Next.js, Zustand, Redux for the frontend, and Node.js, NestJS, and Express.js for the backend.
+I also have experience with systems programming in C and C++.
+I studied at 42 Berlin, where I honed my problem-solving skills and explored low-level programming.
+Recently, I've been diving deeper into AI/ML and its applications in real-world projects.
+Always eager to learn and grow, I'm excited about connecting with others who share a curiosity for tech and AI.
     <br>
     <br>
   </samp>